Topics: Sleep Apnea, cpap

 What is Central Sleep Apnea (CSA)?

-Central sleep apnea (CSA) is a type of sleep disorder in which breathing repeatedly stops and starts during sleep due to a failure of the brain to signal the muscles to breathe.
+Central sleep apnea (CSA) is a type of sleep disorder in which breathing repeatedly stops and starts during sleep due to a failure of the signal from the brain to muscles to breathe.
 In contrast to Obstructive Sleep Apnea (OSA), which is caused by a physical obstruction in the airway, CSA is caused by a problem with the brain's respiratory control center.

 Central sleep apnea (CSA) is different from other types of sleep apnea, such as obstructive sleep apnea (OSA), in terms of its underlying cause and the way it affects breathing during sleep.
 Unlike OSA, where the pauses are caused because of obstruction in the airway, in CSA, disrupted breathing occurs because the brain fails to send proper signals to the muscles that control the respiratory process.